 No more procrastinating: Blogger Stefanie O’Connell shares online tools and advice to get your finances in order—starting this week.

-Much like scheduling your next dental cleaning or renewing your passport, taking steps to improve your financial life is one of those priorities that somehow manages to fall to the bottom of the to-do list time and time again.
+Much like scheduling your next dental cleaning or renewing your passport, taking steps to improve your finances is one of those priorities that somehow manages to fall to the bottom of the to-do list time and time again.

 Whether it’s a matter of procrastination or being overwhelmed by the magnitude of your debt, the piles of receipts filling your desk drawer, or the jargon-filled 401k paperwork still waiting to be filed, choosing to do something and engage with your financial life is a vast improvement upon the inertia of personal financial procrastination.